 The lanes are the means through which data is transmitted across the slots from the devices to the CPU and how much data can travel through a PCIe slot at a given time will be determined by the number of lanes that the device has.

-For example a graphics card typically has X16 bandwidth or lanes.
-Therefore, it would be ideal to fit it on a X16 slot.
-A network card, on the other hand, can work with a X1 slot.
+For example, a graphics card typically has X16 bandwidth or lanes.
+Therefore, it would be ideal to fit it on an X16 slot.
+A network card, on the other hand, can work with an X1 slot.

 X1 PCIe Slot

 This is the smallest slot and hence has the smallest bandwidth.
 The speeds vary across the different generations of PCIe slots, with the first one i.e PCIe v1 posting 250MB/s, the PCIe v2 doubling the previous one to hit 500MB/s, the PCIe v3 at 985Mb/s and the PCIe v4 doing about 1969 MB/s.

 Networks cards and modems generally are ideal for X1 slots since they do not have a high bandwidth requirement.

 With the larger X4 slot, speeds are almost quadruple that of the X1 slot as expected.
 The first generation i.e PCIe v1 registers 1000MB/s and the PCIe v2 one does 2000MB/s.
 The PCIe v3 comes at about 3940MB/s while the PCIe v4 clocks 7876MB/s/.

 These slots are great for RAID cards or for SSD expansion since they require higher bandwidth.

 X8 is the most peculiar slot of them all.

 In many motherboards, the X8 slot looks almost similar to the X16 slot in both size and configuration, so a keener look may be necessary to tell them apart.